RetroDECK/ES-DE/INSTALL-DEV.md

 **ScraperTransferTimeout**

-Sets the transfer timeout per HTTPS request (i.e. per media file).
+Sets the transfer timeout per HTTPS request.
 Minimum value is 0 seconds (infinity) and maximum value is 300 seconds.
 Default value is 120 seconds.

 **UIMode_passkey**